 - The approximate cost of living for a comfortable life (i.e. a one-bedroom apartment in the city center with all the luxuries a typical middle-class Westerner is accustomed to)

 - The full-time hourly wage needed to pay for it

 - (Note: Does not include the cost of healthcare, insurance, or taxes)

 From there, let your imagination run wild.

-If you could earn 3x, 4x, or even 5x the wage needed to live a basic, comfortable life – what would you do?
+If you earned 3x, 4x, or even 5x the wage needed to live a basic, comfortable life—what would you do?

 Spend more time on the activities you love?
 Upgrade to a luxurious life?
 Save up to travel around the world?

 It’s all possible with an open mind.

 Chiang Mai is the #1 most popular destination for those looking to build their dream life abroad.
 Because of this, it’s easy to find support from other Westerners who share your life goals.

 - Average monthly expenses: $736